-In 2016 the annual event presenting Polish cinema in Japan took place for the fifth time already.
-During Poland Film Festival 2016, held from 26th November to 16th December, the audience had a chance to see seventeen Polish films, including some of the best recent productions, as well as established classics of Polish cinematography.
+The annual event presenting Polish cinema in Japan took place for the fifth time already.
+During Poland Film Festival 2016 the audience had a chance to see seventeen Polish films, including some of the best recent productions, as well as established classics of Polish cinematography.

 Poland Film Festival is an event held annually since 2011 initiated by Mr. Nubuo Murata, the head of the Mermaid Films – a distributor of Polish films in Japan.
 Every year the Festival presents works of Poland's greatest film directors, such as Wojciech Jerzy Has, Jerzy Skolimowski, Andrzej Wajda and Krzysztof Krauze, alongside latest Polish productions awarded at many festivals in the world.
 The event gives the Japanese audience a rare opportunity to enjoy both Polish film classics, as well as the hottest titles of recent years.